lauripalonen/painikepeli/README.md

 **Optimize server communication**
 Current communication from frontend to the database is rather heavy.
 For better performance, one solution would be implementing a WebSocket API to this project.
 This could also make the reward counter act in real-time, instead of per button push or page reload.

 **Restrict /api/ paths**
 Paths such as /api/button are not restricted, and anyone can access them.
-While they don't contain any sensitive data, certainly they should be only in app's use.
+While they don't contain any sensitive data, they should be only in app's use.
 This issue can be fixed with [Redux state container](https://github.com/reduxjs/redux).